Introducing error reporting in optics

 |

 We may want to use this validation with our configuration DSL.
-However, portNumber
+However, portNumber uses a generic String error message

-enumeration.
+and not our ConfigFailure enumeration.
 So, the type inference algorithm will use the first common parent of

-which is a rather useless Anyref
+ConfigFailure and String which is a rather useless Anyref.

 |